Online IOP for College Students and Emerging Adults in MA

 Joan Erikson started the Activities Program in the 1950s.
 The thinking was action of any sort by the patients is better than inaction and would allow in that more meaning and growth in the work that they were doing.
 The program started with painting.
 It grew from there.
 There's ceramics, there's fiber arts, there's a woodworking studio, there's a theater program, there's a greenhouse, there's a nursery school.
 The caliber of offerings that this program has is amazing.

-Students at Austen Riggs learn about the activities program through a meeting that we have about 2 weeks into their stay.
+Students at Austen Riggs learn about the Activities Program through a meeting that we have about 2 weeks into their stay.
 You can come right down and get to know us and get started.
 So, it's not like an earned privilege.

 The patients work with us voluntarily.
 We want you to do the things that you want to do.
 It's a very supportive atmosphere of learning and trying something new, taking risks at a time in people's life where that can be a challenge.